goethan/Udacity_Projects/tentative/ml.md

 > Question 4.
 What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms do not have parameters that you need to tune, if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).

 Machine learning algorithms are developed with many parameters at modelers' disposal to suit model to the situation at hand.
-Since datasets are all different, it is natural that one may find

 To tune parameters means that we adjust the parameters of the algorithms in order to improve our model prediction precision.
-Since each dataset has unique characteristics, it is reasonable to tune the parameters to see whether we are able to come up with a set of parameters to optimize the model performance.
+Since each dataset has its unique characteristics, it is reasonable to tune the parameters to see whether we are able to come up with a set of parameters which can optimize the model performance.

-However, if not done correctly, we may end up with a combination of parameters which are only perfect in the training set, but have large prediction errors when dealing with new data points.
+However, we may also end up with a combination of parameters which are only perfect in the training set, but have large prediction errors when dealing with new data points.
 This situation is named overfitting, and this is one biggest downside of parameter tunning.

 We are going to use `Pipeline` and `GridSearchCV` modules from sklearn package to facilitate model comparison and implementaion.